VALL-T: Decoder-Only Generative Transducer for Robust and Decoding-Controllable Text-to-Speech: Introduction

-In fact, we do have a training scheme named Transducer \cite{transducer} designed specifically for monotonic sequence-to-sequence task and has demonstrated success in automatic speech recognition (ASR) \cite{transducer_asr}.
-It adopts a modularized architecture, composed of an encoder, a prediction network and a joint network.
-However, such modularized architecture of Transducer is specifically designed for ASR as a classification task, making it less suited for TTS as a generation task.
-Further insights into this matter will be discussed in Chapter \ref{sec:vallt}.
+In this work, we introduce VALL-T, a decoder-only generative Transducer model that combines the best of both worlds.
+It eliminates the need for obtaining phoneme duration before hand while still maintains the monotonic alignment constraint.
+Transducer \cite{transducer}, also known as RNN-T, is an existing training scheme designed specifically for monotonic sequence-to-sequence task.
+Typical Transducer model adopts a modularized architecture, composed of an encoder, a prediction network and a joint network, and has demonstrated success in automatic speech recognition (ASR) \cite{transducer_asr} as a classification task.
+Unlike existing modularized Transducers, VALL-T integrates all the three seperate modules into a single decoder-only Transformer architecture by introducing shifted relative positions, which is more suited for generation tasks.
+During inference, VALL-T allows us to explicitly guide the monotonic generation process by shifting the relative positions from left to right and dramatically alleviate the hallucination issue in decoder-only TTS.

-To achieve the best of both worlds, we propose VALL-T, a generative Transducer model that utilizes the decoder-only Transformer architecture.
-Specifically, alongside the conventional absolute position embedding, we incorporate additional relative position embeddings into the input phoneme sequence.
-Here, a relative position of 0 specifies the current phoneme under synthesis, allowing us to explicitly guide the monotonic generation process through shifting the relative positions from left to right.
 To the best of our knowledge, this is the first work that implements Transducer with a decoder-only Transformer architecture.
-VALL-T presents several advantages compared to previous TTS models: \begin{itemize} \item VALL-T introduces monotonic alignment constraints without altering the decoder-only architecture, leading to a better robustness against hallucination. \item VALL-T utilizes implicit duration modeling, removing the necessity for acquiring phoneme durations before training. \item The alignment controllability of VALL-T during decoding enables the utilization of untranscribed speech prompts, even in unknown languages. \end{itemize}
+VALL-T presents several advantages compared to previous TTS models: \begin{itemize} \item VALL-T introduces monotonic alignment constraints without altering the decoder-only architecture, leading to a better robustness against hallucination. \item VALL-T is capable of forced alignment given paired phoneme and speech sequences. \item The alignment between phoneme and speech sequences is aware during inference by tracking the timing of shifting the relative positions. \end{itemize}